DPISA/atom-user-commands/README.md

 **We recomend using/migrating to [atom-shell-commands](https://atom.io/packages/atom-shell-commands) which is a fork with several improvements.
 Command configuration is pretty similar and it should take no more than 5 minutes changing the configuration.**

-But ff you insist on using this package, here is how:
+But if you insist on using this package, here is how:

 Configure commands in your config file like this
 ```cson